Indian Air Force: Expert Analyses

-Austrian air-warfare analyst Tom Cooper opined that India’s Operation Sindoor gave it a clear military edge over Pakistan.
-He cited the May 10 airstrikes on the PAF Mushaf Airbase, which likely blocked access to a nuclear weapons facility, showcasing India’s precision and exposing Pakistan’s security gaps.
+Austrian air-warfare analyst Tom Cooper opined that India's Operation Sindoor gave it a clear military edge over Pakistan.
+He cited the May 10 airstrikes on the PAF Mushaf Airbase, which likely blocked access to a nuclear weapons facility, showcasing India's precision and exposing Pakistan's security gaps.
 In another interview, he declared India as a "clear winner" in the air battle against Pakistan.
 Later in August, while he endorsed Air Chief Marshal Singh's claim that six Pakistani aircraft were shot down by the IAF, he added that even more aircraft were destroyed on the ground.

-Dr. Walter Ladwig of the Royal United Services Institute (RUSI) described the operation as a precise, disciplined strike on terrorist targets that avoided escalation.
+Walter Ladwig of the Royal United Services Institute described the operation as a precise, disciplined strike on terrorist targets that avoided escalation.
 He noted it marked a shift toward expected cross-border retaliation and said restraint by both sides may signal more stable crisis management under nuclear conditions.

 Former US Air Force pilot Ryan Bodenheimer called the X-Guard decoy system used by India a major leap in electronic warfare, calling it "the best spoofing we’ve ever seen."
 Trailing Rafales, the AI-powered decoys reportedly confused Pakistani defenses.
 Business Today, citing Jane’s Defence Weekly, suggested some claimed Rafale kills may have actually been hits on these decoys.

-India’s defense attaché to Indonesia, Captain Shiva Kumar, said Indian forces shifted strategy after May 7 by targeting Pakistani military sites.
+India's defense attaché to Indonesia, Captain Shiva Kumar, said Indian forces shifted strategy after May 7 by targeting Pakistani military sites.
 He noted that suppression and destruction of enemy air defenses (SEAD and DEAD) enabled effective missile strikes, leading to "complete air superiority" from May 8 to 10.
 Tommy Tamtomo, vice chairman of the Indonesia Center of Air Power Studies, stated at a seminar in Jakarta that the Pakistan Air Force (PAF) had lost six fighter jets, two Airborne Warning and Control Systems (AWACS) aircraft, and a military transport plane during the conflict.

-At a Royal Thai Air Force (RTAF) conference, senior officials praised India’s operations as a milestone in modern air warfare.
-RTAF Deputy Chief of Air Staff (Intelligence), Air Marshal Sommai Leelitham, highlighted the Indian Air Force’s (IAF) precise, loss-free strikes on multiple Pakistani Air Force bases.
-The RTAF report noted India’s three-phase approach using dummy aircraft, loitering munitions, and precision missile strikes from Rafale, Mirage 2000, and Su-30MKI jets.
+At a Royal Thai Air Force (RTAF) conference, senior officials praised India's operations as a milestone in modern air warfare.
+RTAF Deputy Chief of Air Staff (Intelligence), Air Marshal Sommai Leelitham, highlighted the Indian Air Force's (IAF) precise, loss-free strikes on multiple Pakistani Air Force bases.
+The RTAF report noted India's three-phase approach using dummy aircraft, loitering munitions, and precision missile strikes from Rafale, Mirage 2000, and Su-30MKI jets.